Embraser01/moleculer-middleware-permissions/README.md

 };
 ```

-# Notes

-The middleware also add a property `rawPermissions` on the action.
-It allows anyone to have the real permissions used
-by the action.
-The array is immutable, so any attempt to edit it will fail.

-# Options
+## Options

-- `checkFunction`: A function that return `true` if the request has enough permissions.
+- `checkFunction(current, requested)`: A function that return `true` if the request has enough
+  permissions.
 Else, the return value will be send in the rejected `PermissionError`.
-    For the default behaviour search for `basicPermissionCheck` in `src/index.js`.
+- `getPermissionsFromAction(action)`: Called to return an array of permissions from an action.
+- `getUserPermissions(ctx)`: Function called to retrieve user's permissions.
+By default will
+  return `meta.user.permissions`.

+## Permissions type

+### A string

+The simplest way to add permissions is to use a list of strings, representing each a
+permissions, like this:
+- `members.read`: Can list/get/find members
+- `members.write`: Can update/remove/create members

+It will be checked before any functions and if it allows to access, function **will not** be
+checked!

+### `$owner`

+If you want the owner of the entity to be able to update it but not other ones, you can use this
+special permissions.
+It will try to call the method `isEntityOwner(ctx)` of your service.
+Returning a truthy value will act as allowed.

+This method can be async.

+### A function

+You can also provide functions to check if the user is allowed to access an action.
+It will be
+called only if strings aren't allowed first.
+Only one function needs to return a truthy value to
+be allowed!

-    _This function can be async_.
+This method can be async.

-- `permissionsPath`: Path to look for the request permissions (from the `ctx` object).
-    Default to `meta.user.permissions`,
-- `permissionsSep`: Separator used to transform the action name to a permission name (default: `.`).
-- `pathSeparator`: Separator to use when there is a `.` in a property.
+> You can override this behaviour by overriding the `check` method the class.

 # License